nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2023f/project.md

 ### 📦 Submission

-The project board must be completed in your project Github repository.
+The project board must be completed in your project GitHub repository.

 Your proposal document can be written in whatever software you wish, but **must be submitted as a PDF format document**.

-Your proposal document **must be submitted via the Canvas assignment**, and **must be submitted at least once before the deadline** (along with organizing and collecting your story themes relevant to the MVA in your Github repo) in order to be marked complete.
+Your proposal document **must be submitted via the Canvas assignment**, and **must be submitted at least once before the deadline** (along with organizing and collecting your story themes relevant to the MVA in your GitHub repo) in order to be marked complete.

 ### ✨ Feedback